 Article originally published in Bilan

 The Journal of Applied Sports Management recently released a study on the influence of the metaverse and Web3 on professional sports.
-The conclusion: these technologies may profoundly change the sports industry.
+The conclusion: these technologies may profoundly change the industry.

 Sports performance in the era of Web3: train in virtual, improve for real?